Cynt4/Portfolio/README.md

 **About me**

-Hello.
-My name is Jacek Smoliniec.
-Currently I am studying Quality Assurance in AGH in Kraków and I'm based in Katowice, Poland.
-Since May 2022 I started a journey to become a Software Tester.
-This career seems to be perfectly suited for my best capabilities - diligence, meticulousness and the use of analytical thinking.
-This portfolio is going to be the set of my skills and experiences that I've achieved in order to get a junior position in Software Testing.
+Hello there.
+My name is Jacek Smoliniec I live in Katowice, Poland and I'm becoming a software tester.
+I started the journey of software testing in May 2022 and since then I learned everything that is needed to work as a software tester and I'm testing in crowdtesting platforms especially on UTest.
+I also study Quality Assurance in AGH University of Science and Technology in Krakow.
+I'm experienced in working with test management systems, project management systems, linux and windows terminals, as well as attachment tools and non-functional testing tools.
+I'm also experienced in creating test scenarios, writing and executing test cases and writing high quality bug reports.
+This portfolio is the set of skills and experiences that I've achieved in order to get a junior position in Software Testing.

 **Tools**
-* TestLink, Zephyr (JIRA) - test management system
+* TestLink, RTM (JIRA) - test management system
 * Jira - issue tracking and project management
 * Confluence - team workspace
 * Postman - testing tool for REST API
-* Jenkins - CI/CD tool
 * Github, GitLab - Git repositories
 * PostgreSQL = relational database system
 * IntelliJ - Java IDE